blockmatic-icebox/dev-resources/readme.md

 ## TypeScript

-TypeScript allows you to strongly type your javascript functions to catch errors a build time and develop with confidence type error are going to get to production.
+TypeScript allows you to strongly type your javascript functions to catch errors a build time and develop with confidence.
+The type errors are not going to get to production.
 The developer experience is greatly improved though VS Code intellisense.

 - 📝 [TypeScript for JavaScript Programmerst](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
 - 📝 [JSX in TypeScript](https://www.typescriptlang.org/docs/handbook/jsx.html)